team18300/fssfll/lessons/beginner.md

 # Simulator
 A Simulator is virtual world for your EV3 robot!
-It's like a special computer program that lets you test and practice your robot's moves without needing the actual physical robot.
+It is a special computer program that lets you test and practice your robot's moves without needing the actual physical robot.
 It helps you learn and experiment with programming—creating the special instructions that tell your robot what to do.
 It's like having a practice field for your robot where you can make mistakes, learn, and perfect your coding skills.

 __Example EV3 Virtual World Simulator__
 <p  align="center"><img src="../../images/simulator.jpg" width=200></P>